USER GUIDEο

 Add subsequent hydropower units (UHE_2, UHE_3, etc.) following the same structure.

 π₯ 3.
-Thermal Data (thermal)ο
+THERMAL DATA (thermal)ο

 The thermal section defines each thermal generation unit, including operational limits and cost coefficients.